ITV/scala-pact/README.md

 Currently ScalaPact is not 100% comliant with the official Pact specification.
 We plan to be but the library is still under active development.
 The roadmap to Pact compliance will be something like:
 1. Test all tools against the official specification test cases;
 1. Implement provider states;
-1. Consolidate our process with the official implementors guide.
+1. Consolidate our process with the official implementors guide;
+1. Implement the Json body special case.

 At the moment we do some level of validation by running our pact contracts against the other Pact tools on the market in an attempt to catch any glaring problems.

 ### Why aren't we Pact compliant?
-There is already more that one CDC implementation but this one is closest to Pact, and at this time relies on some of their tooling.
+There is already more than one CDC implementation but this one is closest to Pact, and at this time relies on some of their tooling.

 That said, Pact was created for a company to meet it's needs and ScalaPact has been created in the same vein.
 We have a problem that the official Pact tools don't quite solve, and we're building ScalaPact to meet our requirements.